 Colorado Northwestern Community College (Rangely)

-Colorado Northwestern Community College may not have the largest degree catalog among top Colorado community colleges, but some of its programs definitely stand out.
-Students at this small school near the Utah border can learn equine training and management or pursue associate degrees in flying and aviation, to name just two.
+Colorado Northwestern Community College may not have the largest degree catalog among the best Colorado community colleges, but some of its programs definitely stand out.
+Students at this small school near the Utah border can learn equine training and management or pursue an associate degree or certificate in flying and aviation, to name just two.

 The CNCC campus in Rangely is the more robust of the institution's two locations, featuring residence halls, fitness facilities and NJCAA athletic teams in volleyball, basketball, softball, baseball and rodeo.
-The second campus in Craig is home to an active visual arts community and features a range of workforce training and technical programs.
+The second campus in Craig has an active visual arts community.

-Total enrollment at CNCC was reported to be just over 1,200 in 2017.
-That small student body allows for a student-faculty ratio of 13:1 -- one of the lowest among CCCS schools.
+Total enrollment at CNCC was reported to be under 1,200 in 2017.
+That small student body allows for a student-faculty ratio of 13:1 — one of the lowest among CCCS schools.

 Northeastern Junior College (Sterling)

 Northeastern Junior College educated its first class of students way back in 1941, but the intervening decades haven't caused it to grow too big to handle.
 The once-named Sterling Junior College has remained a cozy rural institution, educating around 1,500 students each year in a town of fewer than 14,000 residents.